nicoespeon/gitgraph.js/packages/gitgraph-core/README.md

 This is a fork of [GitGraph.js](https://github.com/nicoespeon/gitgraph.js)'s core package.

-Made changes to take commit info from [DoltHub](https://wwww.dolthub.com) and render graph.
+This package makes changes to take commit info from [DoltHub](https://wwww.dolthub.com) in order to render the commit graph.

 Changes are: